apptainer/singularity-admindocs/admin_quickstart.rst

 Configuration (``localstatedir``)
 ---------------------------------

+This should be shorter...

 The local state directories used by ``singularity`` at runtime will be placed under the supplied ``prefix`` option.
 This will cause issues if that directory tree is read-only or if it is shared between several hosts or nodes that might run ``singularity`` simultaneously.

 In such cases, you should specify the ``localstatedir`` option.
 This will override the ``prefix`` option, instead placing the local state directories within the path explicitly provided.
 Ideally this should be within the local filesystem, specific to only a single host or node.

 In the case of cluster nodes, you will need to create the following directories on all nodes, with ``root:root`` ownership and ``0755`` permissions

 .. code-block:: bash